rweyant/googleflights/README.md

 # googleflights

-This is an R interface for the Google QPX Express API.
+This is an R interface for the [Google QPX Express API](https://www.google.com/flights/).
 Still undergoing development and testing.
 Has not been tested on Windows or Mac yet.
+More documentation on the API can be found [here](https://developers.google.com/qpx-express/).

 ## Installation